CommunityToolkit/Labs-IntelligentAPIs/README.md

 This nuget package performs [SqueezeNet](https://github.com/onnx/models/tree/master/vision/classification/squeezenet) model inferencing using [WinML](https://github.com/microsoft/Windows-Machine-Learning).
 SqueezeNet can detect [1000 different classes](https://github.com/onnx/models/blob/master/vision/classification/synset.txt).

-1. Object Detection: To perform object detection on your images/video, import the `IntelligentAPI_ObjectDetector` nuget package.
+1. Object Detection: To perform object detection on your images/video, import the `CommunityToolkit.Labs.Intelligent.ObjectDetection` nuget package.
 To detect objects in the image, you can either pass an image file as a StorageFile object, or pass a VideoFrame.

 ```C#
    using IntelligentAPI.ObjectDetection;